How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 What Squarespace Actually Exports (and What It Doesn't)

-Included in Squarespace XML export:
+Included in the native Squarespace XML export:

 • Blog posts (text content only)